-In the lab, the instructor will explain the tools used primarily for the placement and route part using IC Compiler (ICC).
-Other tools will be integrated within the flow but are available for students to practice on their own.
+For the labs, the instructor will explain the tools used primarily for the placement and route part using IC Compiler (ICC).
+Other tools such as OpenROAD will be integrated within the flow but are available for students to practice on their own.

 Skills Needed: Basic knowledge of backend design flow.
 Hands-on experience with Linux/Unix will be required for lab exercises.

 Help us confirm course scheduling.
 Enroll at least seven days before your course starts.

 - Accessing Canvas

 Learn more about gaining access to your course on Canvas in our FAQ section.